 Are you wondering how you can train your dog when you have don’t have the time?
-It’s easy to say “I don’t have time to train my dog”.
+There are many dog training techniques and it’s easy to say “I don’t have time to train my dog”.
 And I get it, you have to go to work, take care of the kids, clean the house, go grocery shopping, drive the kids to soccer, basketball, karate… this list can go on an on and on!

 But do you have time to feed your dog, take your dog for a walk, watch your favorite TV show after the kids go to bed?
 If you answered yes to any of these, then you do have time to train your dog.

-Here are 5 quick ideas to start training your dog today:
+Here are 5 quick dog training techniques and ideas to start training your dog today:

 Most people feed their dogs twice a day.
 So this gives you two opportunities to train your dog every day, no excuses!

 Level 1: Start by asking your dog to SIT before you serve him his food.

 Level 2: Put your dog in a PLACE command, and make her stay in the PLACE for a few minutes while you prepare his food bowl.

 Level 3: Feed your dogs entire meal in a training session.
 Practice basic commands, including SIT, STAY and COME by using your dog’s kibble.
 Take it a step further and add different trick commands.
 Don’t worry, you aren’t going to feed your dog one kibble at a time!
 After each successful command, give her a handful of food.
 This session should only last a few minutes.

 2. Walking Your Dog Equals Training